stevenbenner/stevenbenner.com/src/content/posts/2010-04-06-building-a-home-network-attached-storage-server-part-3-wrapping-up-and-product-reviews.md

 You want the server to automatically turn itself off (safely) if you are experiencing an extended black out or brown out.
 To do this we will configure Windows to shut down when a low battery status is detected.
 Here is a brief walk-through for Windows Vista:

- 1. Open up the *Power Options* from the Windows Control Panel.
+ 1. Open up the *“Power Options”* from the Windows Control Panel.
  2. Click the *“Change plan settings”* link under your current power plan.
  3. Pick an appropriate time for sleep.
  4. Click the the *“Change advanced power settings link”*.
- 5. Under the Battery controls (at the bottom of the list), set both *Low battery action* and *Critical battery action* to *“Shut Down”*.
+ 5. Under the Battery controls (at the bottom of the list), set both *“Low battery action”* and *“Critical battery action”* to *“Shut Down”*.
 Also verify that the Low battery level and Critical battery level setting are appropriate for your UPS.

 The default battery level settings should be fine for 1000VA or better, but if you’re running an underpowered battery jack these values up to 70-80% because a small battery will run out much faster and you want to leave ample time for the system to shut down.

 That’s it for settings.
 Your server should automatically shut down when there is a power failure without any assistance, even if you’re far away from home.
 When you are at home you will surely hear your UPS screaming at you if there is a power failure.
 If you’re there then go ahead and shut the server down, don’t take any risks with your precious data (and quiet that loud alarm).

 A note on power actions: I believe that hibernate and sleep should also protect your RAID array, but I don’t know enough about the inner workings of these functions to say for sure.
-All you are trying to do is to get the drives to finish any current I/O activity and power down safely.
+All you are trying to do is to get the drives to finish any current <abbr title="input/output">I/O</abbr> activity and power down safely.

 The only time a power failure can damage your system is if it happens during a parity **write**.
 So if you’re in the middle of a wind storm and see your lights flickering, do yourself a favor and do not save a bunch of files to the NAS.